Deepak42074/vsdsram_sky130/README.md

 opensource compiler openRAM.The circuits(custom cells) which are required as input to openRAM are designed and simluated using opensource tools.

-## Installing and cloning of repository
+## Installing and Cloning of Repository
 ### Installing Ngspice and Git package
 <dl>
   <dd> 1.
 Open terminal </dd>